input-output-hk/plutus-pioneer-program/docs/week7.rst

     Slot 00004: SlotAdd Slot 5
     Slot 00005: *** CONTRACT LOG: "made second move: Zero"

 The first player realizes that they have won, and so must reveal.
+And we see in the final balances that Wallet 1 does indeed have the NFT back and it also has almost 5 ada more than it started with.
+The difference is, of course, due to transaction fees.
+And the second wallet has a little more than 5 ada less.

 .. code:: haskell